Cynthia is a homesteader who grows and harvests food for her family. Cynthia prefers using home remedies when she can.

 Muscle Pain Relief

-Eucalyptus oil is very effective home remedy for treating respiratory issues and bad coughs.
+Eucalyptus oil is a very effective home remedy for treating respiratory issues and bad coughs.
 Those suffering asthma, bronchitis or just a cold or flu associated cough can use it as a home remedy.
 There are a few ways to use it for this application.

 - Mix a few drops of eucalyptus with a tablespoon of carrier oil and use as you would a vapor run.
 Applying to the chest and back.

 - Dilute 5-10 drops in boiling water and inhale the steam.